mihaicris-adoreme/cordial-ios-sdk/README.md

 [CordialApiConfiguration shared].pushNotificationCategoriesDelegate = pushNotificationCategoriesHandler;
 ```

-For SwiftUI lifecycle need to make `onReceive` subscription to the `CordialSwiftUIPushNotificationCategoriesPublisher` at your app certain view:
+If your app uses SwiftUI, subscribe to `CordialSwiftUIPushNotificationCategoriesPublisher` in your app's view:

 ```
 AppliationView()